What does life cycle mean?

 Common confusions

-• Confusing life cycle as a concept with LCA as a methodology built on that concept.
+- Confusing life cycle as a boundary concept with life cycle assessment as a full methodology.

 Related regulations